alvinabad/esp32-computepi/README.md

-# ESP32 Microcontroller Application
+# Compute Pi on Happy Pi Day!

-## Compute Pi on Happy Pi Day!
+Using ESP32 Microcontroller

 ## Build the Application